Standard Grade Cabinet Doors At Cutting Edge

 There are a lot of other options available.
 We will briefly look at the other available cabinet door grades and when you might choose to order those grades.

-1. Rustic cabinet doors
+1. Rustic Grade Doors

 Rustic cabinet doors have the fewest quality restrictions.
 Almost anything is OK in a rustic cabinet door.
 Knots, mineral streaks, cracks – as long as there are no structural issues or machining defects, the door is up to our quality requirements.

-Because of the wide range of acceptable wood, rustic cabinet doors are a great option if you want to showcase the natural features of wood.
+Because of the wide range of acceptable wood, rustic doors are a great option if you want to showcase the natural features of wood.

-2. Knotty cabinet doors
+2. Knotty Grade Doors

 Knotty cabinet doors can’t have any open knots or see-through holes.

-Other than that, knotty cabinet doors are much like rustic cabinet doors.
+Other than that, knotty doors are much like rustic cabinet doors.
 As long as there are no structural issues or machining defects, anything goes.

-Knotty cabinet doors are the best choice if you want most of the natural characteristics of wood, but don’t want to be able to see through knots in the cabinet doors.
+Knotty doors are the best choice if you want most of the natural characteristics of wood, but don’t want to be able to see through knots in the cabinet doors.

 This one’s pretty obvious, right?
 Paint grade cabinet doors are for orders that are getting painted.